Click for ALL Microdermabrasion clinics in the UK & Ireland registered and verified by Consulting Room.

 The DermaFrac system combines a micro-needling treatment with the deep tissue infusion of skin serums.
 Specifically it combines Crystal Free Microdermabrasion, Micro-needling and LED Therapy.

 Microdermabrasion is a minimally invasive “skin rejuvenating” technique employed to help improve the texture and appearance of the skin.

 Microdermabrasion is one of the category of treatments such as botulinum toxin (Botox®), dermal fillers and superficial chemical peels where the treatment session is short, with few side effects and virtually no time off work.
 They also do not require any surgery.

-Microdermabrasion was discovered in the U.S.A. and in 2015 nearly 557,700 treatments were performed in America, an increase of 33.7% on 2014 figures.
-These statistics come from the American Society For Aesthetic Plastic Surgery (ASAPS), and they make microdermabrasion the fifth most popular non-surgical cosmetic procedure in that country.
+Microdermabrasion was discovered in the U.S.A. and in 2017 nearly 107,000 treatments were performed in America, a decrease of 40.0% on 2016 figures.
+These statistics come from the American Society For Aesthetic Plastic Surgery (ASAPS), and they make microdermabrasion the seventh most popular non-surgical cosmetic procedure in that country.
 ASAPS decided not to gather data for microdermabrasion in 2018.

 Various types of microdermabrasion machines have started to be used in the U.K. in the last couple of years, with many becoming available in beauty salons.